 \section{Simulation}

-As a case study to show the validity of the proposed risk-averse planner scheme, a scenario of highway driving of an autonomous vehicle in a varying traffic density is considered in which the main objective of autonomous vehicle (so-called ego-vehicle) is to avoid unsafe and risky zones as they appear while optimizing a goal-reaching objective.
-For simplicity, we assume that the speed of the vehicles and all other vehicles are constant.
+{As case studies to show the validity of the proposed risk-averse planner scheme, two traffic scenario examples are considered. \\ \textbf{Example 1}.
+In the first example, which is the highway driving of an autonomous vehicle in a varying traffic density, the main objective of the autonomous vehicle (so-called ego-vehicle) is to avoid unsafe and risky zones as they appear while optimizing a goal-reaching objective.
+In this scenario, for simplicity, we assume that the speed of the vehicles and all other vehicles are constant.}

 The model dynamics of ego-vehicle is chosen as a single-track bicycle model vehicle given by

 where $Y(t)$ and $\delta (t)$ denote the vertical position and steering angle of the controlled vehicle along its lane, respectively.
 Moreover, $\Psi $ and $\dot \Psi $ are the yaw and yaw rate, respectively, ${\alpha _T}$ is the vehicle sideslip angle, $\dot{X}=v_{\mathrm{T}}+X(0)$ and $\dot{v}_{\mathrm{T}}=0$, where $X$ and $v_{T} $ are the longitudinal position of the controlled vehicle and vehicle velocity, respectively.
 Other vehicle parameters are listed in TABLE ~\ref{TB:2}.